Flu still on the rise, hospitalizations high, CDC says

 Caused by viruses, flu is a contagious respiratory illness with mild to severe symptoms that can sometimes lead to death.
 Circulating flu strains this season are a mix of H3N2, H1N1 and B viruses.
 Nordlund said.
 Anytime H3N2 strains are dominant, as they are now, "we tend to see more severe disease more hospitalizations, more deaths."

-“There might be a second wave of influenza B infections,” she said.
-“It’s a little too early to say we’re out of the woods or to say that flu is abating.
-We are waiting week to week to see what activity looks like.”
+"There might be a second wave of influenza B infections," she said.
+"It's a little too early to say we're out of the woods or to say that flu is abating."

+"It's not uncommon for B strains to increase later in the season," Schuchat said.
+During an intense season like this one it is possible to get an infection with both A strain viruses and B strain viruses at the same time and people definitely get sick twice from the flu, with first one strain than another, she said.

 According to the report, influenza activity was widespread in 48 states and Puerto Rico for the week ending February 3, the same as last week.
 Oregon and Hawaii, the exceptions, both recorded regional activity for the fifth week of the year.